 In February 1884, Bligh married Florence.
 Shortly afterwards, they returned to England, taking the urn - which Bligh always regarded as a personal gift - with them.
 It stayed on the mantelpiece at the Bligh family home - Cobham Hall, near Rochester in Kent - until Bligh died, 43 years later.

 At his request, Florence bequeathed the urn to MCC.
 Today, over 75 years on, the tiny, delicate and irreplaceable artefact resides in the MCC Museum at Lord's.
-Each year, it is seen by tens of thousands of visitors, from all parts of the world on the famous Lord's Tour.

 In the 1990s, recognising the two teams' desire to compete for an actual trophy, MCC commissioned - after discussions with the England & Wales Cricket Board (ECB) and Cricket Australia - an urn-shaped Waterford Crystal trophy.